tenzir/tenzir/web/blog/tenzir-v4.17/index.md

 ---

-The new [Tenzir v4.17][github-release] brings an integration with Azure Log Analytics and adds support mechanisms for expiring entries in lookup tables.
+The new [Tenzir v4.17][github-release] brings an integration with Azure Log Analytics and adds support for expiring entries in lookup tables.

 ![Tenzir v4.17](tenzir-v4.17.excalidraw.svg)